 In addition, there is an art and sculpture area in our community garden as part of the public urban space, where works belonging to the EKKM collection are exhibited.

 Artist Gisèle Gonon’s project “Against the Grain”, which will be installed in the community garden of the Estonian Contemporary Art Museum in spring 2022, brings modes and scales of agricultural production into urban space.
 The conceptual cereal garden, which will be maintained throughout the season by the community gardeners of EKKM, acts as an agricultural art work that addresses several aspects of contemporary grain production.
 Who has access to arable lands?
 How is the grain that grows on it cultivated, grown, traded and processed?
 “Against the Grain” is born and developed in collaboration with local small scale organic grain farmers and environmental institutes, in order to bridge agriculture, art and wider audiences.

-The project is supported by the Estonian Cultural Endowment and Goethe Institute.
+The project is supported by the Estonian Cultural Endowment, French Institute of Estonia and Goethe Institute.

 Against the Grain, Gisèle Gonon, 2022-